|Student Rating:||3.5 / 5|

 Opportunity for credit limit increase

 The Freedom Student card is also a bit easier on the rates and fees than other cards designed for building credit.
-The card’s APR is low for a student card: All users get an APR of just 14.99 percent variable.
+The APR is low for a student card at 19.99% variable.

 How does the Chase Freedom Student compare to other student cards?